 Moved with compassion, Jesus touched their eyes, and at once they received their sight and followed Him.

-Their simple answer “let our eyes be opened” moves Yeshua with compassion.
-He feels deeply and He voluntarily acts on His compassion with touch.
-Yeshua is merely following YHWH’s example:
+Their simple request, “let our eyes be opened,” moved Yeshua with compassion.
+He felt deeply and He voluntarily acted on His compassion with touch.
+Yeshua was merely following YHWH’s example:

-And He [YHWH] said, “I Myself will make all My goodness pass before you, and will proclaim the name of YHWH before you; and I will be gracious to whom I will be gracious, and will show compassion on whom I will show compassion.”
+And He [YHWH] said, “I Myself will make all My goodness pass before you, and will proclaim the name of YHWH before you; and I will be gracious to whom I will be gracious, and will show compassion [w-richam’ti] on whom I will show compassion [a-rakhem].”

-Regardless of rules or regulations “I will show compassion on whom I will show compassion” says YHWH.
-That is why Yeshua changes lives, even on the Sabbath!
+Regardless of rules or regulations, “I will show compassion on whom I will show compassion” said YHWH.
+That was why Yeshua changed lives, even on the Sabbath!
 He was a healer, not just from illness, but from death itself:

 Compassion is a strong emotion that should draw you to action: to heal, surround, help, nurture, protect and preserve something that has a heartbeat!
-How interesting is it, then, that the Hebrew root for compassion (רָחַם) is the same as the Hebrew root for womb (רָ֫חֶם)!
+How interesting is it, that the Hebrew root for compassion (רָחַם) shares the same root as the word for womb (רָ֫חֶם)!
 Life and compassion are symbiotic.
 You can’t truly experience one without the other.
 If we’re going to walk tall in the land of the living we ought to be ready to show compassion and the true meaning of life to all who walk on this gentle earth.
 Let us reflect the compassion that God has so generously shared with us.

 Next week: Womb